-Archaeological Techniques and Center Research (ArchaeoTek) has been created in 2001 in Canada by two archaeologists of Eastern European background, Andre Gonciar and Stephen Batiuk, as an independent association of researchers in the fields of archaeology, anthropology, physical anthropology and GIS/remote sensing.
+Archaeological Techniques and Center Research (ArchaeoTek Canada) has been created in 2001 in Canada by two archaeologists of Eastern European background, Dr. Andre Gonciar and Dr. Stephen Batiuk, as an independent association of researchers in the fields of archaeology, anthropology, physical anthropology and GIS/remote sensing.
 Our initial goal was to provide a platform where international collaborative research programs could develop, through which we could provide logistical support and up-to-date expertise (methodological and theoretical) to selected projects in Eastern Europe.
-In that context, A. Gonciar set up the Southern Transylvania Projects, directed towards studying the archaeological development of culture in a geographically distinct territory, from the early Neolithic to the Classical period, to the Post Roman Iron Age, to the Middle Ages.
+In that context, Dr. Gonciar set up the Southern Transylvania Projects, directed towards studying the bio/archaeological and anthropological development of socio-cultural systems in a geographically distinct territory, from the early Neolithic to the Classical period, to the Post Roman Iron Age, to the Middle Ages.

 Furthermore, since 2016, our osteology workshops and funerary excavations are formally credited by the University of South Florida and Western Carolina University, respectively.

 And finally, the aquisition of new exploratory gear allows ArchaeoTek to set new standards of excellence in the field.
 Depending on the project, our participants will get trained in using our 3D scanner and printer, digital microscopes, drone mapping (panchromatic, thermal and multispectral), total station and two ground penetrating radar (GPR), of different transducer frequencies (250MHz and 500MHz) and system configurations (cart and rough terrain).